HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   </blockquote>

-  The second layer will be just the beginning, a pivot that provides the required compute for the new innovations and technologies enabling
+  The second layer will be just the beginning, a pivot that provides the required compute for the new innovations and technologies (such as room temperature superconductors, nanotubes, programable self-replicating nano-robots and their application in mining, in situ mineral processing, and more), enabling
   <span style="color:#D6B4FC">la Suvereno</span> and
   <span style="color:#95D0FC">la Arkitekto</span>
   to launch the third phase of their *crazy* plan: